nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 Differences to the original:

 - The build system is not going to be exactly the same as I had in the 1995/1996 build but that was never the important part of the system.
+It's also possible that I'll hack a pre-existing build system just to get the code to build rather than spend a lot of time (initially or at all) to make the build system the way it was and extensible.

 - Some of the code was updated with bug fixes, new features etc.